-Teachers will soon have their increased salaries and review benefits as the Teachers Service Commission (TSC) outline a plan to review the 2021-2025 Collective Bargaining Agreement (CBA) it signed with teachers’ unions.
+Teachers will soon have their increased salaries and review benefits as the Teachers Service Commission (TSC) outlines the TSC Salary plan in the 2021-2025 Collective Bargaining Agreement (CBA) it signed with teachers’ unions.

 TSC CEO Nancy Macharia said the economic status has improved, calling for increased salaries.
 The commission is seeking 56 billion shillings over the next four years starting July 2023 to raise salaries for teachers from B5 to D5.